nelsonfleig/fresh-greens/README.md

   `packages/web/.env.local` and the private key to `packages/server/.env`.
 - Refer to the `.env.*.example` in the server and web packages to see what env variables are needed to start the application correctly.
+- The MailService requires a valid SMTP configuration to work and may prevent the server from booting if missing.
+You can use Mailtrap or Ethereal mail credentials during development.

 ## Getting started